-The Corporate Governance report forms part of the Directors’ report from the annual report for the year end 31 December 2015.
+The Corporate Governance report forms part of the Directors’ report from the annual report for the year end 30 September 2018.

 The Board agrees the strategic direction and governance structure that will help achieve the long-term success of the Company and deliver shareholder value.
-The Board takes the lead in areas such as strategy, financial policy and ensuring the Company maintains a sound system of internal control.
-The Board’s full responsibilities are set out in the Matters Reserved for the Board.
+The Board takes the lead in areas such as strategy, financial policy, operational performance and ensuring the Company maintains a sound system of internal control.
+The Board’s full responsibilities are set out in the ‘Matters Reserved for the Board’.

 The roles of the Chairman and the CEO are separate, with a distinct division of responsibilities.

-inappropriate.
+John Nicolson is the SID and is available to shareholders if they have concerns that the normal channels of Chairman, CEO or other Executive Directors have failed to resolve, or for which such channels of communication are inappropriate.
 The SID also acts as an internal sounding board for the Chairman, and serves as intermediary for the other Directors, with the Chairman, when necessary.
-While there were no requests from shareholders or Directors for access to the SID during the reporting period, the role of the SID is considered to be an important check and balance in the Group’s governance structure.
+The role of the SID is considered to be an important check and balance in the Group’s governance structure.
 In accordance with the Code, neither the Chairman nor the SID are employed as executives of the Group.

 The Executive Directors’ service contracts are also available for inspection at the Company’s registered office.

 The Company does not place a term limit on a Director’s service, as all continuing Directors will present themselves for annual re-election by shareholders at the Company’s Annual General Meetings (AGMs).